danimtb/conan_sigstore_plugin/README.md

     - "**/**@None/None"
     - "**/**@other_company/**"
   provider: "mycompany"                         # (string) Name of the provider used to sign the packages.
+  method: "sigstore"                            # (string) Name of the tool used to sign the packages.
   private_key: "path/to/mycompany-private.key"  # (path -relative to this config file-) Private key to sign the packages with.
   public_key: "path/to/mycompany-public.pub"    # (path -relative to this config file-) Public key to sign the packages with.